-Current project - Unwanted Urbanites: The Politics of Urban Exclusion since 1945
+Current project - Unwanted Urbanites: The Politics of Social Exclusion since 1945

 Postdoc II - Beyond New Jerusalem: the Governance of Planning in Rotterdam, Coventry and Le Havre, 1920-1960 (NWO Veni grant, 275-52-010) - Utrecht University / University of Groningen, 2012-2016 (finished)